Azure/multi-cloud-asset-inventory-preview/preview/onboard-multi-cloud-asset-inventory-with-single-account.md

 - Please do <code style="color : red">NOT</code> try this feature if you are already using a connector from Microsoft Defender for Cloud (MDC) to onboard your AWS/GCP resources to Azure Arc in production environments.

-- Arc-enabled EC2 Instance: If your machine is already onboarded to Arc, you cannot see this in Multi-cloud Asset Inventory at this time.
+- Arc-enabled EC2 Instance: If your machine is already onboarded to Arc, you <code style="color : red">CANNOT</code> see this in Multi-cloud Asset Inventory at this time.

 # Prerequisites
 - Supported AWS account: single account